apache/nuttx/configs/esp32-core/README.txt

     git submodule init
     git submodule update

-  Then look at the README file in the openocd-esp32 directory.
+  Then look at the README and the docs/INSTALL.txt files in the openocd-esp32 directory for further instructions.
+There area separate README files for Linux/Cygwin, OSX, and Windows.
+Here is what I ended up doing (under Linux):

+    cd openocd-esp32
+    ./bootstrap
+    ./configure
+    make

+   If you do not do the install step, then you will have a localhost version of the OpenOCD binary at openocd-esp32/src.

   Running OpenOCD
   --------------

-    cd to openocd-esp32 directory
+    - cd to openocd-esp32 directory
-    copy the modified esp32.cfg script to this directory Run ./src/openocd -s ./tcl -f ./esp32.cfg to start OpenOCD
+    - copy the modified esp32.cfg script to this directory

+  Then start OpenOCD by executing a command like the following.
+Here I assume that:

+    - You did not install OpenOCD; binararies are avalable at openocd-esp32/src and interface scripts are in openocd-eps32/tcl/interface
+    - I select the configuration for the Olimex ARM-USB-OCD debugger.

+  Then the command to start OpenOCD is:

+    sudo ./src/openocd -s ./tcl -f tcl/interface/ftdi/olimex-arm-usb-ocd.cfg -f ./esp32.cfg

   Connecting a debugger to OpenOCD
   --------------------------------